Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Monsters/Monsters as Races.md

 creature's "monster class" is always a favored class, and the creature never takes XP penalties for having it.

+### Humanoids and Class Levels
-**Humanoids and Class Levels:** Creatures with 1 or less HD replace their monster levels with their character levels.
+Creatures with 1 or less HD replace their monster levels with their character levels.
 The monster loses the attack bonus, saving throw bonuses, skills, and feats granted by its 1 monster HD and gains the attack bonus, save bonuses, skills, feats, and